marqu3s/vanhackathon-2016-05/README.md

 I know how to bring one to life!

 The result you can see by accessing the address http://mastermind.dev (or whatever you decided to use) on your browser.

+UPDATE NEAR SUBMIT HOUR: I did not finished this challenge.
+I had a hard time with the websockets thing.
+But I was close.
+It was a great experience anyway.
+I did a lot of resarch on this during the Hackathon and loose a precious time.
+But I think the API is in pretty good shape and is very complete.

+See you on the next Hackathon!

+Cheers!